 Self-driving vehicles have the potential to transform how we live and work – to save lives by reducing traffic crashes, as well as providing more mobility options.
 To prepare for this changing transportation landscape, Maryland Department of Transportation (MDOT) and its numerous partners are working together to communicate and coordinate as this technology moves forward.
 MDOT has been actively involved with developments in Connected and Automated Vehicles (CAV) technology for several years, engaging with groups on the national, regional, state, and local level to address issues and ensure CAVs will be safe and reliable.

 Vision for CAV in Maryland

-Maryland’s Vision for CAV is to uphold and enhance a Safe, Efficient, and Equitable transportation future by delivering collaborative and leading-edge CAV solutions.
-Maryland is open for business and eager to realize the life-saving and economic benefits of CAV technology, while ensuring safety for all.
+Maryland’s Vision for Connected and Automated Vehicles (CAV) is to uphold and enhance a safe, equitable, convenient, and connected multimodal transportation system for all by delivering collaborative and leading-edge CAV solutions.
+Maryland is eager to realize the life-saving and economic benefits of CAV technology, while ensuring safety for all.
 We are embracing CAV technology and innovation through continuing collaboration with partners interested in researching, testing, and implementing CAVs in Maryland.